tedeyang/Agent-First-Organization/docs/docs/Config/intro.md

             * `name (Required, Str)`: The tool function name.
 Such as `find_user_id_by_email`.
             *`path (Required, Str)`: The file path of the worker start from the arklex/env/tools folder.
 Such as `shopify/find_user_id_by_email.py`.
             * `fixed_args (Optional, Dict)`: All the must and deterministic arguments for the tool function, such as credentials or already known argument during development.
 It should be a dictionary.
 Such as `{"token": "<access_token>", "shop_url": "<url>", "api_version": "<version>"}`
+* `settings (Optional, Dict)`: The extra configuration settings that you want to use for the chatbot.
+The dictionary should contain the following fields:
+             * `hitl_proposal (Optional)` : Enable the HITL (human in the the loop) postprocess checking.
+When enabled, if the bot truly doesn't know the answer and question is relevant, it will ask the user if they want to connect to human assistant.
+Set to `True` or `False`
 ## Examples

 #### [Customer Service Bot](../tutorials/customer-service.md)